-In addition, investment funds' management entities, as financial institutions, are subject to the supervision of the Bank of Portugal.
+In addition, investment funds' management entities, as financial institutions, are subject to the Bank of Portugal's supervision.

-The position is the same as for open-ended retail funds (see above, Open-ended retail funds).
+The same is applicable to open-ended retail funds (see above, Open-ended retail funds).

 3. Do retail funds themselves have to be authorised or licensed?